FidelAP-19/course-management-system/docs/LEARNING_LOG.md

     - Why: IDs are what Service expects, easier to maintain
     - Will work better when we switch to web UI (REST APIs use IDs)

+10. **Refactored Service to return List<Course> instead of void** - NEW!
+    - Why: Needed to inform Controller what was actually added vs requested
+    - Alternative A: Throw exception on duplicate (too harsh, duplicates aren't errors)
+    - Alternative B: Service prints messages (violates separation of concerns, can't reuse for web)
+    - Alternative C: Controller checks for duplicates before calling Service (duplicates business logic)
+    - **Chose:** Service returns information, Controller decides what to display
+    - This is the **Information Flow Pattern** - flexible and maintains clean architecture

+11. **Only display faculty details when courses were actually added** - NEW!
+    - Why: If 0 courses added (all duplicates), showing "updated" details is misleading
+    - Better UX: Clear message "No courses added - all were duplicates" without redundant display
+    - Still show details when ≥1 course added to confirm changes

 ### Code Created This Session
 ```
 ✅ FacultyRepository.java - Complete CRUD operations for Faculty collection
 ✅ CourseRepository.java - CRUD with compound key search (dept + number)
-✅ FacultyService.java - Business logic for adding courses to faculty
+✅ FacultyService.java - COMPLETE with information flow pattern
+   - Returns List<Course> of actually added courses
+   - Silently skips duplicates but tracks what was added
+   - Throws exceptions for "not found" errors only
-✅ FacultyMenuController.java (partial)
+✅ FacultyMenuController.java - COMPLETE first vertical slice!
-   - Constructor with dependency injection (Scanner, FacultyService, FacultyRepository, CourseRepository)
+   - Constructor with dependency injection
    - displayFacultyList() - Shows all faculty with IDs, names, departments, courses
+   - displayFacultyDetails(int facultyId) - Shows single faculty member
    - selectFacultyById() - Gets ID from user with validation, returns int
    - displayCourseList() - Shows all courses with indices
    - selectCourse() - Gets course selection from user with validation, returns Course object
+   - addCoursesToFaculty() - COMPLETE main method orchestrating the operation
+     * Pre-flight checks (empty repositories)
+     * Displays context (current courses) before selection
+     * Loops to collect 2 courses
+     * Calls Service and handles exceptions
+     * Provides detailed feedback based on results
+     * Shows updated faculty details when changes made
 ```

 ### Next Session Goals
-1. Write `addCoursesToFaculty()` main method using all the helpers
+1. ✅ ~~Write `addCoursesToFaculty()` main method using all the helpers~~ DONE!
-2. Wire up the Controller in Driver.java
+2. ✅ ~~Wire up the Controller in Driver.java~~ DONE!
-3. Test the complete flow end-to-end: User input → Controller → Service → Repository → Success/Error
+3. ✅ ~~Test the complete flow end-to-end~~ DONE!
-4. Debug any issues that arise
+4. ✅ ~~Debug any issues that arise~~ DONE! (calling Service twice, if-else logic, math error)
-5. Commit working code with comprehensive commit message
+5. ✅ ~~Commit working code with comprehensive commit message~~ DONE!
-6. Refactor one more operation (maybe addCoursesToStudent) to reinforce the pattern
+6. Refactor Student operations (addCoursesToStudent) using same pattern to reinforce learning
+7. Identify common patterns between Faculty and Student operations
+8. Consider if base Controller class would be beneficial

 ### Reflection: What Makes Me Proud
 - I understood WHY we're refactoring before learning Spring Boot (would have rushed to frameworks before)